 The need for digital accessibility testing

 Globally, there are 1.3 billion people who have some form of disability.
 This equates to a staggering 17% of the population.
-This wide demographic are frequently shut out of accessing crucial online services, resources, information, and social interaction, due to the inaccessibility of online platforms.
+This wide demographic is frequently shut out of accessing crucial online services, resources, information, and social interaction due to the inaccessibility of online platforms.

 The way to remove these digital barriers is through website accessibility testing.
 Testing is best to take place throughout the initial planning stages of a website’s design and development.
 However, if that ship has already sailed and your site is live, there’s no better way of evaluating a platform’s accessibility than through audit testing.